zahiruldu/global.hackathon/Teams/daGrinchyCode/ABOUT.md

 =======
 - Use equal parts of each Node.js, UX and Design
 - Add APIs, JavaScript, and styling to taste
-- Stir continuously for up to 24 hours -- make sure to simmer for remaning time
+- Stir continuously for up to 24 hours -- make sure to simmer for remaining time